langley/vega-preview/README.md

 # vega-preview package

-Render vega-lite specs in [atom](https://atom.io/)
+Render vega and vega-lite specs in [atom](https://atom.io/)

 ## Current Features
-* Valid vega-lite specs are displayed in the side panel, triggered by the 'ctrl-alt-z' keybinding.
+* Valid vega and vega-lite specs are displayed in the side panel, triggered by the 'ctrl-alt-v' keybinding.
-* If ctrl-alt-z is triggered on a "non" vega-spec file a blank "page" is rendered.
+* If ctrl-shift-v is triggered on a "non" vega-spec file a blank "tab" is rendered.
 * data can come from a local data file and can be specified via a relative file://url.
 See the examples in the data directory.

 ## Origin